FongAnthonyM/python-sqlalchemyobjects/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *templatepackage* is free and open source software.
+Distributed under the terms of the `MIT license`_, *sqlalchemyobjects* is free and open source software.

 Issues